 Scenario 2: Twisted Pair connection between stage box and FOH

-Before we start we have to set the correct vendor mode, because if different pin configurations.
-A long press of the RX/TX-button changes the vendor mode, indicated by a high-frequency blink of the TP-LEDs.
+Before we start we have to set the correct vendor mode, because of different pin configurations.
+A long press (4 – 7 seconds) of the RX/TX-button changes the vendor mode, indicated by a high-frequency blink of the TP-LEDs.

 Soundcraft/Studer-mode: white LEDs